MicrosoftDocs/fabric-docs/docs/data-factory/dataflow-gen2-migrate-from-dataflow-gen1.md

 Microsoft Fabric has evolved into an integrated platform for both self-service and IT-managed enterprise data.
 With exponential growth in data volumes and complexity, Fabric customers demand that their enterprise solutions scale, are secure, easy to manage, and accessible to all users across the largest of organizations.

-In recent years, Microsoft has taken great strides to deliver scalable cloud capabilities to [Power BI Premium](/power-bi/enterprise/service-premium-what-is).
+In recent years, Microsoft has taken great strides to deliver scalable cloud capabilities to [Fabric capacity](../enterprise/licenses.md#capacity).
 To that end, Data Factory in Fabric instantly empowers a large ecosystem of data integration developers and data integration solutions that have been built up over decades.
 It leverages the full set of features and capabilities that go far beyond comparable functionality available in previous generations.

 Naturally, customers are now asking whether there's an opportunity to consolidate their data integration solutions by hosting them within Fabric.
 They often ask questions like: